-In fiscal 2012, compensatory awards were made to the Named Executive Officers pursuant to the EIP and the 2004 Plan.
-The EIP was approved by our shareholders in 2004 and 2009.
-The purpose of the EIP is to attract, retain and reward qualified executives who are important to our success by providing performance-based, incentive cash awards for outstanding performance at the individual, business-unit and company-wide level.
+Fiscal 2014 compensatory awards to the Named Executive Officers were made pursuant to the 2004 Equity Incentive Plan (the "2004 Plan").
 The purpose of the 2004 Plan is to promote our success by linking the personal interests of our employees, officers, directors and consultants to those of our shareholders, and by providing participants with an incentive for outstanding performance.
 Permissible awards under the 2004 Plan include: options, restricted stock, restricted stock units, stock appreciation rights, deferred stock units and dividend equivalent rights.
 We have issued options, restricted stock and restricted stock units under the 2004 Plan.
-Options granted under the 2004 Plan have an exercise price equal to the fair market value (as defined by the plan) on the date of grant and a term of six years.
+Options granted under the 2004 Plan have an exercise price equal to the fair market value (as defined by the 2004 Plan) on the date of grant and a term of six years if granted prior to January 23, 2014 or eight years if granted following January 23, 2014.
 For purposes of share counting, each share of restricted stock issued under the 2004 Plan reduces the number of shares available for issuance by two.